-- Generally, Eclipse handles very large and scalable project faster and efficiently, without consuming much time for indexing the entire project in IDE.
-That is the reason Projects usually open much faster in Eclipse, whereas in the case of IntelliJ, it indexes the entire project while importing and starting the project in IDE that is why it comparatively consumes much time for starting the project.
+- Generally, Eclipse handles very large and scalable projects faster and efficiently, without consuming much time for indexing the entire IDE project.
+That is why projects usually open much faster in Eclipse, whereas in the case of IntelliJ, it indexes the entire project while importing and starting the IDE project; that is why it comparatively consumes much time for starting the project.

-- The default and auto code generation is much easier, faster and useful than eclipse, IntelliJ provide a various option which is already inbuilt in IDE one can use this without installing any external plug-in.
-IntelliJ has easy to understand GUI for auto code generation let’s consider the Java, in this case, IntelliJ has the option to auto-generate the code for to String, constructor, getter and setters, overriding equals and hash code method by customizing the condition parameter as per the programmer requirement.
+- The default and auto code generation is much easier, faster, and more useful than eclipse.
+IntelliJ provides various options that are already inbuilt in IDE one can use without installing any external plug-in.
+IntelliJ has easy to understand GUI for auto code generation; let’s consider Java; in this case, IntelliJ has the option to auto-generate the code for to String, constructor, getter and setters, overriding equals and hash code method by customizing the condition parameter as per the programmer requirement.

-- Code debugging facility has been provided by both the IDE however IntelliJ in richer in while considering debugging features like step over, step into, move into, step back, drop frame and it summarizes all breakpoints at one place so that one can navigate them easily.
-Whereas eclipse provides fewer options for debugging which is not more user-friendly as compare to IntelliJ.
+- Code debugging facility has been provided by both the IDE; however, IntelliJ is in richer in a while considering debugging features like step over, step into, move into, step back, drop frame, and summarise all breakpoints at one place so that one can navigate them easily.
+Whereas eclipse provides fewer options for debugging, which is not more user-friendly as compared to IntelliJ.

-- And IntelliJ provides an inbuilt decompiler to read the source code of java class which makes programmers more comfortable to work with this IDE, whereas in eclipse we need to install the plug-ins for using the decompiler.
+- And IntelliJ provides an inbuilt decompiler to read the source code of the java class, which makes programmers more comfortable to work with this IDE, whereas in eclipse, we need to install the plug-ins for using the decompiler.

-- Intellij user experience is much better, the learning curve is also easy.
-The programmer who used to use other IDE before can easily switch into IntelliJ because it provides a shortcut key mapping facility according to almost all the operating systems and IDEs.
+- Intellij user experience is much better; the learning curve is also easy.
+The programmer who used to use other IDE before can easily switch to IntelliJ because it provides a shortcut key mapping facility according to almost all the operating systems and IDEs.

-- For eg, if there is a project based on the SOA architecture (which is considered a big and scalable project for ESB) and use SOAP web services.
-Then there is a chance that project is available into multiple module and user may need to navigate through all the module which contains various web service; at the time of project development.
+- For e.g., if there is a project based on the SOA architecture (which is considered a big and scalable project for ESB) and use SOAP web services.
+Then there is a chance that the project is available into multiple modules.
+The user may need to navigate through all the module that contains various web service; at the time of project development.
 Then programmers use eclipse for maintaining such kind of scenarios.
-Using IntelliJ, development becomes easier and it also provides features like.
-Dropdowns, code completion, quick view, project wizards, etc. These are available in both the IDE but in IntelliJ, these features are more convenient to use and more satisfying to follow.
+Using IntelliJ, development becomes easier, and it also provides features like.
+Dropdowns, code completion, quick view, project wizards, etc. These are available in both the IDE and IntelliJ; these features are more convenient to use and more satisfying to follow.